georgethomps/southwest-flight-count-scraper/README.md

-The input CSV file can be named whatever you want and contain any destinations you want as long as the file has a column header, the flights are separated by a hyphen ("-"), and the destinations use the airport codes (in all caps).
+The input CSV file can be named whatever you want and contain any destinations you want as long as the file has a column header, the flights are separated by a hyphen ("-"), and the destinations are only airport codes (in all caps).

 *WARNING*: The test CSV has a limited number of flights, so it's very possible that Southwest's site will block your IP if you run too many searches.
 If you experience issues, reduce the number